 Through her academic terms, internships, and work experiences, Krishna brings valuable experiences from hospital, rehabilitation, and long term care facilities to the OVDC team.
 She has worked and aided patients of all ages, with various types of conditions and disabilities, recover from their conditions.
 She has experience working at Sunnybrook Health Centre for over 2 years.

 Krishna has successfully made her transition into becoming a vision therapist.
 The fundamentals of her education, interpersonal skills, and vast experience have allowed her to excel as a vision therapist .
 Krishna, is actively enhancing her knowledge and skills by attending courses or conferences.
-She is currently enrolled into the PVTAP certification program.
+She has successfully completed the Practical Vision Therapy Accreditation Program (PVTAP) in the summer of 2021 and is a proud member of Vision Therapy Canada.

 Krishna currently resides with her husband in Brampton.
 Outside of her work life, she puts her creativity skills to use and enjoys doing a lot of arts and crafts in her free time.
 Along with that, she enjoys reading books, spending time with her friends and family, and planning for her travels around the world.